Robert-van-Engelen/lisp/README.md

 # Lisp in under 1k lines of C, explained

-This project is a continuation of the [tinylisp](https://github.com/Robert-van-Engelen/tinylisp) project _"Lisp in 99 lines of C and how to write one yourself."_  If you're interested in writing a Lisp interpreter of your own, then you may want to check out the [tinylisp](https://github.com/Robert-van-Engelen/tinylisp) project first.
+A logical continuation of the [tinylisp](https://github.com/Robert-van-Engelen/tinylisp) project _"Lisp in 99 lines of C and how to write one yourself."_  If you're interested in writing a Lisp interpreter of your own, then you may want to check out the [tinylisp](https://github.com/Robert-van-Engelen/tinylisp) project first.
 If you already did, then welcome back!

-_Spoiler alert: do not read the C code of this project if you want to give [tinylisp](https://github.com/Robert-van-Engelen/tinylisp) a try first to implement some of these features yourself._

-A quick glance at this Lisp interpreter's features:
+A quick glance at this small Lisp interpreter's features:

 - Lisp with double floating point, atoms, strings, lists, closures, macros
 - over 40 built-in Lisp primitives
 - lexically-scoped locals, like tinylisp
 - exceptions and error handling with safe return to REPL after an error
+- break with CTRL-C to return to the REPL (optional)
+- REPL with GNU readline (optional)
+- load Lisp source code files
 - execution tracing to display Lisp evaluation steps
-- load Lisp source code files
-- REPL with GNU readline (optional)
-- break execution with CTRL-C (optional)
 - mark-sweep garbage collector to recycle unused cons pair cells
-- plus alternative non-recursive mark-sweep garbage collector (using pointer reversal)
+- plus an alternative non-recursive garbage collector (mark-sweep using pointer reversal)
 - compacting garbage collector to recycle unused atoms and strings
 - Lisp memory is a single `cell[]` array, no `malloc()` and `free()` calls
 - easily customizable and extendable to add new special features